Coal is still king in 18 US states. But for how long?

 "It's hard to unseat a former champion.
 It doesn't change overnight," said Matt Hoza, manager of energy analysis at consulting firm BTU Analytics.

-Coal is still the most prevalent fuel for electricity in parts of Appalachia, including Ohio, Kentucky, West Virginia and Kentucky.
+Coal is still the most prevalent fuel for electricity in parts of Appalachia, including Ohio, Kentucky and West Virginia.
 It's also the leader in other major coal-producing states such as Colorado, Wyoming and Montana.

 But coal's role in the electric grid is shrinking because of the abundance of natural gas and the plunging prices of renewable energy.
 Utilities have pulled the plug on countless coal-fired power plants in response to environmental regulations and demands from customers for cleaner fuel.